Beyond Gaussian Initializations: Signal Preserving Weight Initialization for Odd-Sigmoid Activations: PRELIMINARIES

 where $\mathbf{W}^{\ell}\in\mathbb{R}^{N_{\ell}\times N_{\ell-1}}$ is the weight matrix, $\mathbf{b}^{\ell}\in\mathbb{R}^{N_{\ell}}$ is the bias vector, and $f(\cdot)$ denotes an activation function.
 We write $\mathbf{W}^{\ell}=[w_{ij}^{\ell}]$.

-\paragraph{Signal Propagation Analysis.} Following the simplified framework of \citet{woorobust}, we analyze signal propagation in feedforward networks with an element-wise activation $f$.
+\paragraph{Signal Propagation Analysis.} Following the simplified framework of \citet{woorobust}, we analyze signal propagation in feedforward networks with an elementwise activation $f$.
 For convenience, all layers, including input and output, are assumed to have dimension $n$ (i.e., $N_{\ell}=n$ for all $\ell$).
-A key observation of this approach is that the usual matrix--vector multiplication $\mathbf{W}^{\ell}\bm{x}^{\ell-1}$ can be reformulated element-wise, so that each coordinate is expressed in terms of an effective self-scaling factor.
+A key observation of this approach is that the usual matrix–vector multiplication $\mathbf{W}^{\ell}\bm{x}^{\ell-1}$ can be reformulated elementwise, such that each coordinate is expressed in terms of an effective self-scaling factor.
 Formally, for $\ell=0,\ldots,L-1$ and $i=1,\ldots,n$,

 assuming that $\mathbf{b}^{\ell} = \mathbf{0}$.
-This element-wise decomposition highlights the role of $a_i^{\ell+1}$ as an effective gain, combining both diagonal and off-diagonal terms, and provides a tractable basis for studying signal propagation in deep networks.
+This elementwise decomposition highlights the role of $a_i^{\ell+1}$ as an effective gain that combines both diagonal and off-diagonal terms and provides a tractable basis for studying signal propagation in deep networks.

+\paragraph{Edge of chaos.} We briefly recall the ``edge of chaos'' viewpoint based on mean field theory for fully connected networks with standard i.i.d.\ Gaussian initialization, where the weights are sampled as $w_{ij}^{\ell}\sim\mathcal N(0,\sigma_w^2/N_{\ell})$~\citep{poole2016exponential, schoenholz2016deep}.
+In this setting, the preactivations $h_i^{\ell}$ are modeled as i.i.d.\ Gaussians with layerwise variance $q^{\ell}$, and both forward signals and backward gradients admit simple recursions in the infinite width limit.
+In particular, the mean field analysis of backpropagation shows that the squared gradient norm obeys

+where $\mathbf{h}^{\ell+1}$ denotes a typical preactivation at layer $\ell+1$.
+The scalar factor $\chi_{\ell+1}$ is the average gradient amplification of layer $\ell+1$: in the ordered phase ($\chi_{\ell+1}<1$) gradients vanish exponentially with depth, while in the chaotic phase ($\chi_{\ell+1}>1$) they explode.
+The critical curve defined by $\chi_{\ell+1}\approx 1$ is called the edge of chaos and separates these two regimes.
+At this edge, information and gradients can propagate through many layers~\citep{schoenholz2016deep}.
+Building on this perspective, \citep{hayou2019impact} refined the EOC analysis and showed that choosing $(\sigma_w^2,\sigma_b^2)$ on the EOC curve leads to better information propagation and faster training in deep networks.
+Throughout this paper, we refer to Gaussian i.i.d.\ initializations with $(\sigma_w^2,\sigma_b^2)$ on the EOC curve as EOC initialization.